 Terrorists are very likely to try to carry out attacks in France.
 Attacks could be indiscriminate.
 Due to ongoing threats to France by Islamist terrorist groups, and recent French military intervention against Daesh (formerly referred to as ISIL), the French government has warned the public to be extra vigilant and has reinforced its own domestic and overseas security measures.
 You should be vigilant in public places and follow the advice of local French authorities.

 There have been a number of high profile terrorist attacks since 2015 across France.
 On 13 November 2015 terrorist attacks killed 130 and injured hundreds more at multiple sites across Paris.
 On 14 July 2016, 84 people were killed when a truck was driven through a crowd of people on the promenade in Nice.
 On 3 February 2017, a knife attack inside the Louvre museum complex in Paris injured a French soldier.
 The attacker was arrested.
 On 6 June 2017, police shot a man after he attacked a police officer with a hammer outside the Notre-Dame Cathedral in Paris.
+On 23 March 2018, a man carried out various attacks in the Carcassonne area of southern France, killing 4 people.
+The police shot and killed the attacker.

 There have been a number of explosions, failed explosions and other attacks in Corsica.
 Government buildings, restaurants, police vehicles, bars, a discotheque and holiday homes have been targeted.
 The authorities believe the Corsican nationalist group the FLNC are responsible.